Gay Key West

 801-Bourbon Bar (801 Duval St), part of New Orleans House/Bourbon Street Pub complex; bingo, karaoke, cabaret, 801 Girls cabaret drag performances, various events.

-Aqua (711 Duval St, nightly Aquanettes drag shows, frequent special entertainment, karaoke, mixed crowd men/women, gay/straight.
-Club doors open directly to Duval Street.
+Aqua (711 Duval St), nightly Aquanettes drag shows, frequent special entertainment, karaoke, mixed crowd men/women, gay/straight.
+Adjoins Side Bar with club doors that open directly to Duval Street.

 Bobby's Monkey Bar (900 Simonton St), locals' bar, friendly boys and girls, gay and straight, frequent special events; open noon to 4am.